XPCK

 Entry Ordering

-Note that when writing, files must be sorted alphabetically by name when assigning offsets and the entry table must be sorted by hash (CRC-32B) ascending.
+Note that when writing, files must be sorted alphabetically by name when assigning offsets, just as the entries of the file entry table are sorted by hash.